SouthbankSoftware/proofable/README.md

 ./provenx-cli verify trie path/to/the/data -d path/to/output/the/dot/graph.dot

 # verify a trie for a path from a custom trie location
-./provenx-cli verify trie path/to/the/data -i path/to/the/trie.pxt
+./provenx-cli verify trie path/to/the/data -t path/to/the/trie.pxt
 ```

 ## FAQ